Plag0/Soundproof-Walls/readme.md

 ### 2. Clone the Repository

-Clone or download the repository to your local machine:
+If you have Git installed, run this command to download the repository to your local machine:

 ```bash
 git clone https://github.com/Plag0/Soundproof-Walls.git
 ```

-Alternatively, download it as a ZIP and extract it.
+Alternatively, click the green "Code" button at the top of the GitHub page and select "Download ZIP" then extract the resulting files.

 ---